alexbeams/respiratory-virus-syndromic/README.md

   - deSolve (simulates ODEs)
   - Rcpp (compiling and solving differential equations in C/C++)
   - parallel (allows for parallel computation)

+# Note for Windows users:
+The code model_functions.R contains the model definition for the differential equations.
+We solve the ODEs in C/C++, and this invovles creating a compiled object.
+The C file is sirmod/sir.c.
+On Linux and MacOS, the compiled object will be sir.so.
+On Windows, this it is sir.dll (if memory serves).
+The code is currently written to work for Linux/MacOS, but you will need to manually change the file extension from .so to .dll (this is toward the beginning of model_functions.R).

 ## General overview of codes:
 We have also distributed code in two folders: main, and supplement.
 These contain more specific codes for generating figures in those sections of the manuscript.
 There is also a folder called sirmod/ that contains C/C++ files for rapidly simulating the differential equations (the main one being sir.c).